- Mr Plane Guy

 Downsides?
 Well, it books up fast, which is why I recommend using the Priority Pass app to pre-book.
 And kids under 12 aren’t allowed, which makes it more peaceful but less ideal for families.

-If you want to feel like you’ve upgraded your whole trip before you even board, this is the one to pick and if you are flying from the North or the south terminal I have tried them both and they are equally consistent in product and service.
+If you want to feel like you’ve upgraded your whole trip before you even board, this is the one to pick and if you are flying from the North or the South Terminal I have tried them both and they are equally consistent in product and service.

 Want lounge access without paying walk-up prices?
 This is how I do it.